atmcgrath/END-Digital-Collection/_texts/EN-ThePalinode-1770.md

 “Will you come to the China-temple? -

-“Will you leave virtue behind, and have love only in your attendance ?” -
+“Will you leave virtue behind, and have love only in your attendance?” -

 The countess sighed, and whispered a No. I left the window, and went to the card-table.
 As I was playing, lord C----- received a letter; and after having read it, said he was obliged to go to Lincoln the next day. -